validmeasures/validmeasures.github.io/_pages/modules.md

     url: /modules/technology/
     btn_label: more
     btn_class: btn-inverse
+feature_row3:
+  - image_path: /assets/images/trainingHi.png
+    alt: Training
+    title: Training
+    excerpt: “Our Training module provides solutions to organisations' needs on capacity building for assessments.
+This is a cross-cutting module that covers all the training needs across the metrics, analytics; and technology modules.”
+    url: /modules/training/
+    btn_label: more
+    btn_class: btn-primary
 ---

 We offer modules on [metrics](https://validmeasures.github.io/modules/metrics), [analytics](https://validmeasures.github.io/modules/analytics), [technology](https://validmeasures.github.io/modules/technology) and [training](https://validmeasures.github.io/modules/training) for assessments which have been designed to support organisations to setup and implement, analyse and report, and manage and sustain assessments needed for them to run highly-effective programmes.